PeterBarilo/PeterBarilo/README.md

 ### Hi, I'm Peter Barilo 👋
-🔭 I’m currently working on Machine Learning integrations for my applications 👀 I’m interested in working as a Software of Machine Learning Engineer 💬 Reach me at peterbarilo@gmail.com
+🔭 I’m currently working on Machine Learning integrations for my applications \n 👀 I’m interested in working as a Software of Machine Learning Engineer 💬 Reach me at peterbarilo@gmail.com